Another Hong Kong newspaper will be shut down amid the blow of dissent - ExBulletin

+Another Hong Kong newspaper will be shut down amid the blow of dissent

+Citizen News said it will stop updating its site on January 4 and will close after that

-HONG KONG A Hong Kong news website said Sunday it would cease operations in light of deteriorating press freedoms, days after police raided and arrested seven people for rebellion in a separate pro-democracy news media.
+A Hong Kong news website said on January 2 that it would cease operations in light of deteriorating press freedoms, days after police raided and arrested seven people for rebellion in a separate pro-democracy news media.

-Citizen News announced its decision through a Facebook post on Sunday.
-He said he would stop updating the site on January 4 and shut down after that.
+Citizen News announced its decision in a Facebook post on January 2nd.
+He said he would stop updating his site on January 4 and would close after that.

 “We have always loved this land, but we are currently helpless as we are not only facing wind and rain, but also tornadoes and big waves,” a statement said.